Prolactin receptor: Prolactin receptor dysfunction

 PRLR dysfunction has been seen to positively regulate the proliferation of malignant cells in breast cancer.
-Defects on prolactin receptor signalling can trigger tumour activity, rather than suppress.
+Defects in prolactin receptor signalling can trigger tumour activity, rather than suppress it.
 Signal control is monitored by a variety of genes, and the PRLR gene has been identified in the tissue of metastatic primary breast cancer cells.
 The defect in the gene is thought to have built a resistance to chemotherapy, and has lost the ability to regulate the apoptosis of cells with mutated DNA.
-This signalling defect then fails to promote the cellular differentiation, and promotes the upstream survival of the cancerous cells.
-In breast cancer, the survival of the breast epithelial cells resemble the malignant cells, characteristically known to have an increased proliferative rate.
+This signalling defect then fails to promote cellular differentiation and promotes the upstream survival of the cancerous cells.
+In breast cancer, the survival of the breast epithelial cells resembles the malignant cells, characteristically known to have an increased proliferative rate.